deinspanjer/jd-sql/README.md

 - We include initial SQL tests in spec/test/sql for use with JerrySievert/equinox.
 - These tests can also be run manually for quick verification.
-- To run the tests, run `make test` in the root directory.
+- To run the tests, run `task test` in the root directory.

 # Usage documentation copied from `jd` project
 The following documentation is almost identical to the original jd project.